How Much Can a Freelance Proofreader Earn?

 - Per Hour – Charging per hour is a simple way of working out your rates.
 However, it does mean you need to give clients an accurate estimate of how long each job will take.
 If you misjudge this, you will need to either renegotiate part way through a job (which your client may not appreciate) or undercharge for the extra hours you work.

-In this respect, rates recommended by proofreading organizations include:
+The hourly rates recommended by proofreading organizations include:

-- How experienced you are as a proofreader and copy editor.
+- How experienced you are as a proofreader

-- How complex the job is (e.g., you may charge more for ESL work).
+- How complex the job is (e.g., you may charge more for ESL work)

-- Whether you are working in a specialist subject area (e.g., technical writing).
+- Whether you are working in a specialist subject area (e.g., technical writing)

-- The type of client (e.g., corporate clients may pay more than individuals).
+- The type of client (e.g., corporate clients may pay more than individuals)